SyedImam1998/React-Query/Readme.md

 - When you click on any one above you will be navigated to ne page that shows the details of the clicked items.
 - But what if you have a partial data that could be usefull for the details page here is where Intail Query Data could be usefull.

-- As we have `QueryClientProvider client={queryClient}` declared we can make use of it.
+- As we have `QueryClientProvider client={queryClient}` declared in main.jsx we can make use of it.

 ```JSX
 const queryClient= useQueryClient();